magento/devdocs/guides/m2devgde/v1.0.0.0/svcs-framework/build-svc.md

 *	A service data object typically has no PHP interface.

-*	A service data object must have getters which clearly describes all the data which data object can contain.
+*	A service data object must have getters that clearly describe all data that the data object can contain.

 *	Annotations in the code must clearly describe the parameters and outputs of all methods.